If journaling is something you’ve been intrigued by, but just haven’t been able to bring yourself to do it, you’ve found yourself in the right place.

 MYTH #3: You Have To Be Good At Writing

 Again, not true.

 Throw grammar, spelling, and forming complete sentences out the window.
 You don’t need any of that to journal.
-You don’t need to be prolific, and don’t worry too much about forming some deep insights or having a life-altering epiphany.
+Don’t worry about being prolific, or about forming some deep insights, or having a life-altering epiphany.

 What can journaling do for your mental health?

 We’ve all been there – too many thoughts, too much anxiety, all swirling around and tangled up in our brains.
 It can feel impossible to even focus, let alone find solutions to our worries.

 Putting pen to paper can help you sort through all of those thoughts and physically dump any anxiety you’re feeling somewhere else.
 I kind of see it like hot yoga for your mind, but instead of sweating out the toxins, you’re writing out the toxins.

 When you keep repeating certain patterns, it’s often because you aren’t aware of what triggers them.
 And you may not know where to begin if you want to change these patterns.

 When you journal, you’re able to go a bit deeper into your thoughts and better understand why you feel, think, or behave a certain way.
 It can help you track what activities make you feel your best, and, also set intentions for how you may want to handle certain situations differently moving forward.